Why Is the New ‘Museum of the Bible’ Controversial?

 One scholarly source interviewed by MOVIEGUIDE® reported that they left the group of experts advising the project leaders because too many of the “experts” clearly had a liberal and sometimes Anti-Christian bias regarding the Bible and its depiction of faith in its Author, Jesus Christ.

 The spread of Christianity wasn’t because of a book with cool teachings.
 The transformation of nations, peoples and hearts wasn’t because of certain unique dogmas.
 The impact of the Bible on the world was only because of Jesus, because the book from Genesis to Revelation is all about Jesus.
 In fact, one group of scholars has calculated that Jesus and His life, ministry, death, and resurrection fulfilled 355 Old Testament prophecies!
 Another scholar, Alfred Edersheim, lists 456 messianic passages in the Old Testament that refer to Jesus and what the Jewish rabbis said about these passages (see Appendix IX of THE LIFE AND TIMES OF JESUS THE MESSIAH, http://biblehub.com/library/edersheim/the_life_and_times_of_jesus_the_messiah/appendix_ix_list_of_old.htm).

 The Bible is a Christocentric, or Christ-centered, book filled with historical records from many sources.
 A museum about the Bible that doesn’t focus much on Jesus Christ, and doesn’t mention His Gospel and His death and resurrection, ignores the Truth.

 That said, the good news is that The Museum of Bible has great resources and a wonderful group of people behind it who can fix the glaring problems and make it a shining museum on a hill.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!